mosbiuschip/chipathon2025/gf180mcuD_technology_info/devices.md

 # Devices in gf180mcuD

+> ⚠️ <br>
 > ⚠️ Warning: this was partly generated using an LLM.
-Double check the information before using or relying on it.
+Double check the information before using or relying on it. <br>
+> ⚠️
 ## GF180MCU Open PDK – MOSFET Device Table with SPICE Model Names

 Schematic label is referring to `/foss/pdks/gf180mcuD/libs.tech/xschem/tests/0_top.sch`